MINISFORUM M1 Pro

 How loud is the MINISFORUM M1 Pro during operation?

-Under typical workloads, the M1 Pro operates at approximately 33dB, which reviewers describe as very quiet.
-During intensive tasks, TechPowerUp measured peak noise at 48.5dB with the stock fan profile.
-This is audible but still reasonable for a high-performance mini PC.
+Under typical workloads the M1 Pro runs at about 33dB, which reviewers describe as very quiet.
+It gets noticeably louder under sustained load, but stays reasonable for a high-performance mini PC.
 The system uses dual fans with copper heat pipes for cooling.

 What comes in the box with the MINISFORUM M1 Pro?